-- Products include tele-seminars, books, cd and video products as well as live presentations and personal mentoring sessions.
+- Products include tele-seminars, books, CDs, and video products and live presentations, and personal mentoring sessions.
 The income stream is 75% passive and 25% active.

 - Clients are those who wish to bring spiritual and emotional values and skills into all relationships, both personal and professional.
 They are ready to pay for someone or something to solve their pain and problems.
-They are ready to change and are searching for the vehicle which will help them transform to a higher level of life.
+They are ready to change and are searching for a vehicle that will help them transform to a higher level of life.

 - The team is composed of professionals who resonate with the message of respect and kindness for all.

 Auntie is an honorary title given by indigenous people to wise women who love unconditionally.
 The artichoke is my logo because it reminds us to peel off the layers in order to find the heart of the story.

 Hello from beautiful Montana!

 My name is Judy Helm Wright and I live here with my husband, Dwain, and our spoiled dog, Rosie.
 This is the chosen spot where we raised our family and have been active in the community for many years.
 We have six wonderful adult children and ten really wonderful grandchildren scattered all over the country.

 I have written many, many books and articles and spoken all over the world about finding the heart of the story in the journey of life.
 However, my proudest accomplishment is that my family members like themselves and each other.
 We have all had our personal struggles and roadblocks, but it is inspiring to see them overcome adversity, change behavior, and be open to new opportunities that come to them.

 Please think of me as an approachable neighbor or kind and caring auntie that you have turned to for advice.
 “Auntie” is an honorary title given to wise women who love unconditionally.